clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 Prerequisites
 =============
 Ansible* uses :command:`ssh` to run commands on the remote nodes.
-In order to do that, the nodes must be configured to allow passwordless SSH connections from the deployment machine to the cluster nodes.
-The user should also have sudo privileges on the cluster nodes.
+In order to do that, configure a user for passwordless SSH connections from the deployment container to the cluster nodes.
+This user must also have passwordless sudo privileges on the cluster nodes.

 This guide uses a docker container to provide all the needed deployment tools, in order to use it you will need docker in the machine you're orchestating